jbreckmckye/nortis/blog/README.md

 ## Prototyping in a high level language

-The first step was to build a basic prototype in a language I already knew.
-This would help me nail down the design.
-Once I had the skeleton of the game, my thinking went, I could translate this into C.
+The first step was to build a prototype in a familiar technology.
+This would allow me to nail down the basic design.
+My thinking was that the logic could then be translated piecemeal into C.

 (Picture)

-For this I chose JavaScript: it's simple, concise, easy to debug, and sports the HTML5 `<canvas>` graphics API.
+As a web developer the most obvious technology was JavaScript: it's simple, concise, easy to debug, and sports the HTML5 `<canvas>` graphics API.

-At the same time, I was wary that more high-level JavaScript features would be difficult to port into C. Anything using classes or closures would need to be completely rewritten, so, I was very careful to restrict myself to a simple, procedural subset of JS.
+At the same time, I was wary that more high-level JavaScript features would be difficult to port into C. Anything using classes or closures would need to be completely rewritten, so I was careful to restrict myself to a simple, procedural subset of the language.

-The game came together fast and I had fun tweaking its mechanics.
-But I had really barely begun.

 ## Learning C!

-I really had an ulterior motive taking on this project: it was an excuse to finally learn C. The language loomed large in my mind and I'd begun to develop an inferiority complex over not knowing it.
+Now, I actually had an ulterior motive taking on this project: it was an excuse to finally learn C. The language loomed large in my mind and I'd begun to develop an inferiority complex over not knowing it.

 C has an intimidating reputation and I feared horror stories of dangling pointers, misaligned reads and the dreaded `segmentation fault`.
-More precisely: I was worried that if I tried to learn C, and failed, I'd discover that I wasn't actually a good programmer after all.
+More precisely: I was worried that if I tried to learn C, and failed, I'd discover that I wasn't actually a very good programmer after all.

-To keep things simple I decided I'd use [SDL2](http://www.libsdl.org/) to handle the input and graphics, and compile for MacOS to keep debugging as quick as possible.
+To keep things easy I figured I could use [SDL2](http://www.libsdl.org/) to handle the input and graphics, and compile for my desktop environment
+(MacOS) for a fast build / debug cycle.

-## Porting to desktop
+## Writing the desktop app

 Despite my fears, I found C incredibly fun.
 Very quickly it 'clicked' for me.
 You start from very simple primitives - structs, chars, functions - and build them up into layers of abstraction to eventually find yourself in an entire working system.

 Learning C made me rethink a lot of my values as a programmer, coming from a more functional background.
+I was surprised at how productive such a "basic" language could be.

 (Picture)

-"Notris" only took a few days to port, and I was very satisfied with my first C project.
-Plus, I hadn't had a single segfault!
+"Notris" only took a few days to port, and I was very satisfied with my first true C project.
+And I hadn't had a single segfault!

 SDL had been a pleasure to work with, but there were a few aspects that required me to allocate memory dynamically.